backstage/backstage/README.md

 ## What is Backstage?

 [Backstage](https://backstage.io/) is an open platform for building developer portals.
-Powered by a centralized software catalog, Backstage restores order to your microservices and infrastructure and enables your product teams to ship high-quality code quickly — without compromising autonomy.
+Powered by a centralized software catalogue, Backstage restores order to your microservices and infrastructure and enables your product teams to ship high-quality code quickly — without compromising autonomy.

 Backstage unifies all your infrastructure tooling, services, and documentation to create a streamlined development environment from end to end.